Skip to main content

 group by name(d)

-Here the group by clause specifies that the result should be grouped on the names of the departments in the database.
-After the grouping, for each department d the salaries of the persons p working at that department should be summed using the aggregate function sum().
+Here the group by clause specifies that the result is grouped on the names of the departments in the database.
+After the grouping, for each department d the salaries of the employees e working at that department are summed using the aggregate function sum().

 An element of a select clause of a grouped selection must be one of: